 As and when list of individuals and entities, approved by Security Council Committee established pursuant to various United Nations' Security Council Resolutions (UNSCRs), are received from Government of India, Reserve Bank circulates the Company ensures to update the consolidated list of individuals and entities as circulated by Reserve Bank.
 The Company also ensures that before opening any new account the name/s of the proposed customer does not appear in the list.
 Further, the Company has put in place procedures to scan all existing accounts to ensure that no account is held by or linked to any of the entities or individuals included in the list.
-Full details of accounts bearing resemblance with any of the individuals/entities in the list should immediately be intimated to RBI and FIU-IND.
+Full details of accounts bearing resemblance with any of the individuals/entities in the list should immediately be intimated to RBI , FIU-IND along with Ministry of Home Affairs..